StevenBoylan/Simple_GPT_Story_Generator/README.md

 ## Description

 This is the first script I wrote in Python to tests how the language works.
 It captures input from the user, then adds these variables to a pre-formatted prompt.
-Using the OpenAI API it sends this prompt and prints the output.
+Using the OpenAI API it sends this prompt to OpenAPI GPT3 and then prints the output. </br>
 It's as simple as that!

 ## Example output: